-A monomial ideal $I$ generated by elements of degree $d$ is said to have a \textbf{linear resolution} if $\beta _{i,j}(I)=0$ for all $j\neq i+d$.
+A monomial ideal $I$ generated by monomials of degree $d$ has a \textbf{linear resolution} if $\beta _{i,j}(I)=0$ for all $j\neq i+d$.
 Linear quotients is a strong tool to determine some classes of ideals with linear resolution.
 The main tool in this way is the following lemma.

 \begin{lem}(See \cite[Lemma 5.2]{F}.)
-If $I=(f_1, \dots, f_m)$ is a monomial ideal of $R$ that has linear quotients and all $f_i$s have the same degree, then $I$ has a linear resolution. \end{lem}
+Let $I=(f_1, \dots, f_m)$ be a monomial ideal with linear quotients such that all $f_i$'s are of the same degree.
+Then $I$ has a linear resolution. \end{lem}